GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 resulting in an enormous speed increase.
 A key component of RenderingNG is GPU raster/draw everywhere.
 This uses the GPU on all platforms, and all devices, to hyper-accelerate the rendering and animating of web content.
-This is especially a benefit on low-end devices, which often have a much more capable GPU than other parts of the device.
+This is especially important on low-end devices or very high-end ones, which often have a much more capable GPU than other parts of the device.

-GPU hardware acceleration is especially important for very high-resolution screens or low-end hardware.

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/2kly2kdoelhTeDqUHEPn.jpg",
 alt="Sketch shows that with RenderingNG performance does not degrade so much.",